 Ah, yes, the eternal question: Should I work out when I’m sick?
 Advice varies.
 According to some experts, working out when you’re sick is a good idea; it can help alleviate both stress and some of your symptoms, as well as boost your immune system a bit.
 According to others, though, it’s a no-go: As Dr. Pritish K. Tosh of the Mayo Clinic recently told BuzzFeed, “When you’re sick, you need to be resting.
 Now is not the time to decide to go on 5-mile run — you don't want to overexert yourself when you're recovering.”
 The “neck test” is often cited as a way to figure out whether you’re cleared to exercise or not: If your symptoms are all above the neck — stuffy nose, sore throat, stuff like that — then some light exercise (think walking, yoga, etc.) should be fine.
 If your symptoms include stuff happening below the neck, like chest congestion or a fever, though, then you’ll probably want to rest up instead.

 That said, though, ultimately, the rule is simply to listen to your body: If you don’t feel up to working out even if you technically pass the neck test, then stay in bed and rest.
-As Lewis G. Maharam, MD, put it to WebMD, “Do what you can do, and if you can't do it, then don't.”
+As Beth Battaglino put it to Bustle, "My general rule is that if it’s just a little sniffle and you take some medication and don’t feel so sick, it’s OK to work out.
+However, if you have a fever or bronchial tightness, it is not advisable to work out."

 Learn from my mistake: I’m just getting over a cold myself — one that I felt coming on last Thursday.
 It didn’t seem too bad at the time, so I went to the gym in the morning as usual… and quickly realized I had made an extremely poor decision.
 I did pass the neck test, but since I a) couldn’t breathe through my nose at all, and b) had some major post-nasal drip issues, I got short of breath really quickly and started to feel like I was going to throw up.
 I took that as my cue to get off the elliptical before anything… unfortunate happened.